Greener schools programme

 Recycling support for schools

-Our Environmental Services Team visits local schools, giving talks on recycling at assemblies and in classrooms.
-We can also help your school to organise community litter picks.
+Our Environmental Services and Community Teams can also help your school to organise community litter picks.

 Eco-schools programme